m-lima/crack-rust/task.todo.md

 - [ ] Remove the extra error creation macro
 - [ ] Remove result from summary
   - [ ] Detect if not all hashes were cracked
-- [ ] Consider not returning a Result from the error macro
 - [X] Move encrypt to a directory
 - [X] Move printer to cli module
 - [X] Move SALT_ENV from options::mod to cli::args